flexera-public/policy_templates/cost/aws/idle_compute_instances/README.md

 - *Average used CPU percentage* - Set to -1 to ignore CPU utilization
 - *Idle for both CPU/Memory or either* - Set to Both CPU and Memory to consider an instance idle only if it is below both the CPU and memory utilization parameters.
 Set to Either CPU or Memory to consider an instance idle if either CPU or memory are below the parameter values.
 Has no effect if either of the utilization parameters are set to -1.
 - *Exclusion Tag Key:Value* - Cloud native tag to ignore instances.
 Format: Key:Value
-- *CloudWatch API Wait Time* - The amount of time in milliseconds to wait between requests to the CloudWatch API to avoid being throttled by AWS.
+- *CloudWatch API Wait Time* - The amount of time in seconds to wait between requests to the CloudWatch API to avoid being throttled by AWS.
 Default is recommended.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.